Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 If there is an error preparing a book, then instead of a path, the position in the returned list for that book should be a three tuple: (original_path, the exception instance, traceback)

-Called when calibre is is starting the device.
+Called when calibre is starting the device.
 Do any initialization required.
 Note that multiple instances of the class can be instantiated, and thus __init__ can be called multiple times, but only one instance will have this method called.
 This method is called on the device thread, not the GUI thread.

 Called when calibre is shutting down, either for good or in preparation to restart.
 Do any cleanup required.
 This method is called on the device thread, not the GUI thread.